 Much of my health and education sector experience was in the Northern Territory in tropical urban, rural and remote settings and has broadened to research with Aboriginal Medical Services and communities in NT, QLD, WA and northern NSW.
-From 1992-2007 I worked in Health Promotion; policy development; Research, Evaluation and Training; Management of Health Promotion and Public Health Services; and as an applied researcher.
+From 1992-to 2007 I worked in Health Promotion; policy development; Research, Evaluation and Training; Management of Health Promotion and Public Health Services; and as an applied researcher.

-I have extensive skills in leadership and management of multidisciplinary teams.
+I have extensive skills in the leadership and management of multidisciplinary teams.
 I have authored sections of applied manuals for primary health care practitioners and have extensive experience in workforce development.
-My work from 1980-1991 was in the Education Sector as a teacher in Primary and Secondary Schools, a Faculty Senior in Health and Physical Education, and an Education officer in Health and Drug Education in the Curriculum Branch of NT Department of Education.
+My work from 1980-to 1991 was in the Education Sector as a teacher in Primary and Secondary Schools, a Faculty Senior in Health and Physical Education, and an Education officer in Health and Drug Education in the Curriculum Branch of the NT Department of Education.
 This position worked with teachers in schools on Curriculum development, workforce development and training.

 Doctor of Health Science (DHSc) Deakin University Burwood, Victoria 2006